Gil-ADDA/Piezoelectric-Energy-Generation-HarvestWalk/README.md

 - Energy storage systems - dose Capacitor is the best for that project?

-- Microfarad capacitor 10 MF  (max 50 volts ) (for charging ) (what is the speed of charging and why I should consider that ? )
+- Capasitor Microfarad capacitor 10 MF  (max 50 volts ) (for charging ) (what is the speed of charging and why I should consider that ? ) how much Microfarad (µF) do i need for that project?

 - Diode (note the energy cost for that is 0.6-0.7 volts)  OR Germanium diode (energy cost of 0.3)